PSU-ICDS/icds_docs/docs/02_Connecting.md

 Users can connect to RC either through the [RC Portal](https://rcportal.hpc.psu.edu) ([rcportal.hpc.psu.edu](https://rcportal.hpc.psu.edu)) or via an `ssh` connection to the `submit.hpc.psu.edu` host.

-Users can only connect to RR via the [RR Portal](https://rrportal.hpc.psu.edu) ([rrportal.hpc.psu.edu](https://rrportal.hpc.psu.edu)), and RR is only accessible when connecting either via the Penn State network or via Penn State GlobalProtect VPN.
+Users can only connect to RR via the [RR Portal](https://rrportal.hpc.psu.edu) ([rrportal.hpc.psu.edu](https://rrportal.hpc.psu.edu)), and RR is only accessible when connecting either via the Penn State network or via the Penn State GlobalProtect VPN.
 For additional information on connecting to RR, see the [Roar Restricted Addendum](06_RoarRestricted.md).

-### Roar Portal
+### Roar Portals

 Users can connect to Roar through the Roar Portals powered by Open OnDemand.
 Open OnDemand is an NSF-funded, open-source HPC portal that provides users with a simple graphical web interface to HPC resources.